seafoodude/homework-2-portfolio/README.md

 ## Description

-This Homework 1 was created for boot camp students who were going through Module 01.
+This Homework 2 Portfolio was created for boot camp students who were going through Module 02.
 It contains a webpage with a relatively functional navigation bar.

 My motivation came from my desire to learn HTML and CSS in the efforts to build a webpage.
 I refactored this webpage to show that I have learned and absorbed the information given to me through the Module 01 requirement from the UCLA coding bootcamp.